borntofrappe/borntofrappe/README.md

 ### Syntax highlighting

 By default `mdsvex` adds a series of tokens to customize the appearence of code fences with `PrismJS`.
-I don't like the tool, however, and prefer `shiki` instead.
+I prefer to use `shiki` and highlight code in the build process instead.

 The configuration object for the processing library allows to change the default with a `highlight` field and a `highlighter` function, but the process is less than straightforward.
 Looking at the issues in the github repo it is indeed essential to include the highlighted code with the following syntax.